 You can always go for a simpler, cleaner look, like Uber’s landing page below:

-MAKE YOUR OWN LANDING PAGE: First Site Guide’s Psychology of Color Cheat Sheet is a huge help as well, which can help you balance out the right kind of colors that create a minimal yet classy effect for your landing pages.
+MAKE YOUR OWN LANDING PAGE: First Site Guide’s Psychology of Color Cheat Sheet is a huge helA, which can help you balance out the right kind of colors that create a minimal yet classy effect for your landing pages.

 You can have more than one

 This is a little tricky because you have to learn how to strike a balance, but if you think it’ll help generate more leads, you can actually build more than one landing page.
-Different landing pages cater to different needs.
+Again, different landing pages cater to different needs.

 Take this one (out of many) from MailChimp for example, which urges its audience to sign up to their services for free: